How To Increase Sales At Your Grocery Store: Top Tips and Advice for Supermarkets

 More Promotional Ideas for Grocery Stores

-• Host weekly themed tasting events or food sample in-store.
+• Host weekly themed tasting events or food samples in-store.

-• Use an upsell software to offer targeted promotions at register.
+• Use an upsell software like FTx Uplift to offer targeted promotions at the register.

 • Collaborate with local farmers for fresh produce.